AdeptusCat/katzomat/README.md

 The App is written in Python and Kivy/KivyMD.
 The microcontroller is an ESP32 that is programmed c/c++.

 ### What do I need to build a Katzomat
 You will need a series of components, that are mostely readily available.
 The only thing that is kind of special is the shaft connecting the motor with the food dispenser.
-I will upload a 3D file soon.<br/>
+I will upload a 3D file soon.
+Cost should be around 40€.<br/>

-1. Some kind of Cereal Dispenser of this type<br/>
+1. Some kind of Cereal Dispenser of this type.<br/>
 <img src='assets/CerealDispenser.jpg' width='300'>
 <br/>

-2. ESP32-CAM and a compatible programmer<br/>
+2. ESP32-CAM and a compatible programmer.<br/>
 <img src='assets/ESP32-CAM.jpg' width='300'>
 <br/>

-3. 5V or 3V Relais Modul<br/>
+3. 5V or 3V Relais Modul.<br/>
 <img src='assets/RelaisModul.jpg' width='300'>
 <br/>